lquangtrai/internship_learn_2020/README.md

 ### JavaScript Basic

+JavaScript is a high-level, object-oriented, **multi-paradigm** programming language.

+* high-level: don't have to worry about complex stuff like memory management.
+* object-oriented: based on objects
+* multi-paradigm: flexible so we can use different styles of programming such as imperative, declarative (different styles then different way of structuring code).

-Example of JavaScript is on the web where it is used to create everything from engaging photo, and video galleries,.... games , ., applications
+Example application of JavaScript is on the web where it is used to create everything from engaging photo, and video galleries,.... games , ., applications.

 Output the message:
   * alert()